rafalp/Misago/dev-docs/plugins/hooks/get-thread-replies-page-posts-queryset-hook.md

 #### `action: GetThreadRepliesPagePostsQuerysetHookAction`

-A standard Misago function used to get a queryset used to get posts displayed on the thread replies page.
+Misago function used to get a queryset used to get posts displayed on the thread replies page.

 See the [action](#action) section for details.